 How to Apply

-Potential applicants are encouraged to correspond with the director, Dr. Peter Welsh at firstname.lastname@example.org, and to visit the campus to discuss their interests and the program with faculty and students.
+Potential applicants are encouraged to correspond with our interim director, Dr. Sandi Olsen, at firstname.lastname@example.org, and to visit the campus to discuss their interests and the program with faculty and current students.

 To be considered for admission to regular graduate status in the program, a student must hold a bachelor's degree and have earned at least a B (3.0) grade-point average in previous academic work.
 Acceptance in the program is determined by the Museum Studies Admissions Committee.
-A student interested in applying for admission must submit the following:
+A complete application for admission must include:

-1. A completed application, along with a non-refundable application fee, submitted online through the Office of Graduate Studies.
+1. A completed application, along with a non-refundable application fee, submitted online through the Office of Graduate Admissions.

-7. A sample of your best academic work (10 pages maximum, please).
+2. A sample of your written academic work (10 pages double-spaced maximum, please).